Ballet dancers aim to be strong, slim and flexible. To keep their flexibility, they need to focus on ballet stretch exercises.

 What are the Best Ballet Stretch Exercises?

-Here are 3 of the best ballet stretch exercises, even though they don’t feel very balletic.
-Though they may seem simple, don’t underestimate the benefits that you will get as both a dancer and athlete.
+Even though they may seem simple, don’t underestimate the benefits that you will get as both a dancer and athlete.

 Achilles Stretch: